Commit to Writing a Book!

 - Give yourself rewards after you’ve completed your writing commitment for the day—a walk outdoors, a chat with a friend, a show on Netflix.

 - Join a book writing class!
 One thing I love about a class is the sense of community.
 You’re not going it alone.
 In fact, everyone benefits from the sense of momentum we build up as a group.
 And I just happen to have a class coming up.
 How about that?!
-In fact, I’m offering a Fall Book Writing Mastermind, an intimate group of ten writers maximum.
-I have a handful of spots left.
+In fact, it’s not to early to be thinking about my premiere book writing program.
+While classes begin in February, you can get started on the pre-work any time (including a private book concept consultation with me).
 Feel free to email me to explore.

 I’ve seen people make that commitment and complete their book, in first draft form, in months, or even weeks.
 And I’ve seen aspiring authors make that commitment and then get side-tracked my bright and shiny objects.
 Those two outcomes feel very different inside!

 Even new opportunities that look like answered prayer should be evaluated carefully.
 You don’t have to rush into a “no” either.
 Take your time to decide and prioritize.

 What do you do to keep your commitment to writing?
 Any suggestions for fellow readers of this blog?

 And here are some tips for writing productivity, once you get started.